dscho/xkcd/content/comics/2023-5-17-noise-filter.md

 [Button:] Any

-[Button, selected, drawn in light blue and infilled with lighter blue:] Open now
+[Button, selected, drawn in blue and infilled with lighter blue:] Open now

 [Button:] Open at…